VIN-y/MissChanger/STL_Config_Instructions/v1.2 - Bleeding/README.md

 ### Step 2: Set up printer.cfg

 You can check the sample **printer.cfg** in [Klipper_Config](./Klipper_Config) folder as reference.
 However, be careful of copy-paste directly from there, because there are variables that might incompatible with yours printer.
+The following code blocks will intentionally have all optional functionalities (i.e. nozzle cleaning, active chamber thermal control, exhaust fans, etc.)

 1. `includes` the following at the start of the **printer.cfg** file.